ORANGE MILKWEED Asclepias tuberosa

 Location: Sun

 Germination: Obtain a planting container that has holes in the bottom for excess water to drain.
-Place the seeds just below the surface of the soil and water.
+These seeds require light for germination.
+Place the seeds on the surface of the soil and water.
 Place at 20C/71F.
 Keep most until germination, which can take approximately 3-4 weeks.
 Grow in a sunny location.